Source2ZE/StripperCS2/README.md

 ## Configuration

 StripperCS2 uses the JSON format instead of a custom config parser like Stripper:Source.
-Actions such as `filter`, `add`, `modify` are root arrays of the object.
+Actions such as `filter`, `add`, `modify` are root arrays or objects.
+To facilitate organizing large configs, duplicate action keys are permitted.

 You can use per map configs as explained in [Folder structure](#folder-structure) or you can use the global config in `addons/StripperCS2/global.jsonc` which will apply all the rules to every loaded lump.

 ### Filter